AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 To participate in the OpenScPCA Project, you will need access to the Single-cell Pediatric Cancer Atlas (ScPCA) data.
 Here, we describe several ways to access data.

-Broadly speaking, there are three kinds of data you might wish to work with:
+Broadly speaking, there are three kinds of ScPCA data you might wish to work with:

 - Data from the ScPCA Portal
     - You can find out more about the contents of files and how they were processed from the ScPCA documentation: <https://scpca.readthedocs.io>
-- Simulated data for testing and/or developing modules
-- Results from completed OpenScPCA analysis modules
+- Results from other OpenScPCA modules
+    - You can either use results from completed modules, which you can obtain [following the instructions below](#accessing-scpca-module-results), or you can use results from modules whose development is still in progress.
+    - To use results from an in-progress module, you may need to run the module yourself to generate its result files.
+- Test datasets
+    - We provide small files with simulated and/or permutated versions of both ScPCA Portal data, and results from completed modules.
+    - These data are used for automated testing, but you can also use them while developing your module, before getting access to real data and/or if smaller files would make development more efficient.

-Below, we describe how you can obtain each of these types of data.
+This page describes how you can obtain each of these types of data.

 ## Accessing ScPCA Data